dell/csi-baremetal/docs/proposals/automated-node-removal.md

 #### User API

-CSI CRs deletion(Volumes, AC, ACR, Drives, LVGs, Csibmnode) may be triggerred on taint a Node:
+CSI - components on CSI side including CSI Operator

+Operator - application controller (or other service, which watch resources)

+Removal procedure:
+1. Taint a node with:
-- `node.dell.com/drain=drain:NoSchedule` - removal (node should be deleted from the cluster)
+- `node.dell.com/drain=drain:NoSchedule`
-- `node.dell.com/drain=planned-downtime:NoSchedule` - maintenance (node may be restored with the same hostname/ip)
+2. Wait until Operator replaced PVs and destroyed pods
+3. Delete a node from kubernetes cluster
+4. CSI deletes all corresponding CR resources automatically (including Csibmnode)

+After removal the node can't be restored ad in [replacement](https://github.com/dell/csi-baremetal/blob/master/docs/proposals/node-replacement.md)!

 ## Implementation

-#### Removal
+Set label:

-1. CSI Operator must reconcile Nodes and check `node.dell.com/drain=drain:NoSchedule` taint
+1. CSI Operator must watch Nodes on taint changing events
-2. Label Csibmnode with `node-should-be-removed`
+2. Label the Csibmnode with `should-be-removed=yes` if the Node has taint `node.dell.com/drain=drain:NoSchedule`
-3. Check that there are no PV for the Node (reconcile Csibmnode with `node-should-be-removed`) [ISSUE-1]
-4. If the Node has been deleted, go forward
-5. Delete `platform` label from Node (skip if 4)
-6. Wait until `csi-baremetal-node` pod is destroyed (to not restore Drive, AC)
-8. Delete all remaining CRs(Drives, ACs, ACRs, Csibmnode)
-9. Check stacked Volumes and LVGs, patch finalizers and delete CRs [ISSUE-2]

-#### Maintenance

-Disable node:
+Unset label:
-1. CSI Operator must reconcile Nodes and check `node.dell.com/drain=planned-downtime:NoSchedule` taint
+1. CSI Operator must watch Nodes on taint changing events
-2. Label Csibmnode with `node-disabled`
-3. Check that there are no PV for the Node (with nodeID)
-4. Delete `platform` label from Node
-5. Wait until `csi-baremetal-node` pod is destroyed (to not restore Drive, AC)
-6. Delete all remaining CRs(Drives, ACs, ACRs) excluding Csibmnode
-7. Check stacked Volumes and LVGs, patch finalizers and delete CRs

-Restore:
-1. Start restore if Csibmnode has `node-disabled` label, but k8sNode has no `node.dell.com/drain=planned-downtime:NoSchedule` taint
+2. Check, if the Csibmnode has `should-be-removed=yes` label and the Node with the same ID has no `node.dell.com/drain=drain:NoSchedule` taint
-2. Return `platform` label on Node
-3. Delete `node-disabled` label
+3. Delete `should-be-removed=yes` label

+Removal:
+1. CSI Operator must watch Nodes on deleting events
+2. Start removal procedure, if if the Csibmnode has `should-be-removed=yes` label and the Node with the same ID has been deleted from kubernetes cluster
+3. Delete drives, ACs
+4. Patch and delete Volumes, Lvgs, Csibmnode

 ## Rationale